wamuir/go-xslt/README.md

 # Installation

-You'll need the development kits for libxml2 and libxslt.
+You'll need the development libraries for libxml2 and libxslt, along with those for liblzma and zlib.
 Install these via your package manager.
 For instance, if using `apt` then:

-    sudo apt install libxml2-dev libxslt-dev
+    sudo apt install libxml2-dev libxslt1-dev liblzma-dev zlib1g-dev

 This module can be installed with the `go get` command: